sraashis/easytorch/assets/DefaultArgs.md

 * **-data/--dataset_dir** [dataset]
     * base path of the dataset where data_dir, labels, masks, and splits are.
 * **-lim/--load-limit**[inf]
-    * Specifies limit on dataset to load for debug purpose.
-Because sometimes we want to load, maybe 5 or 10, images to test the pipeline before we run full training.
+    * Specifies a limit on images/files to load for debug purpose.
 * **-log/--log_dir** [net_logs]
     * Path where the results: plots, model checkpoint, etc are saved.
 * **-pt/--pretrained_path** [None]